How Lightweighting and Copper Might Drive Automotive Innovation

-In last week’s post, The European Green Deal: Pressure to Innovate, I discussed how the EU Green Deal and industry disruption caused by the likes of Elon Musk are forcing the automotive industry to be innovative in order to stay ahead of competition and remain relevant.
+In last week’s post, The European Green Deal: Pressure to Innovate, I discussed how the EU Green Deal and industry disruption caused by the likes of Elon Musk are forcing the automotive industry to be innovative in order to stay ahead of the competition and remain relevant.
 And so this week I will dive into a few applications where I think Additive Manufacturing can make an immediate and direct impact on automotive innovation.

 Lightweighting – an outdated concept, only for combustion cars?

 In 2017 Prof. Ferdinand Dudenhöffer, head of Center Automotive Research (CAR), argued lightweighting wouldn’t make sense for electric mobility.
 His team ran a pragmatic experiment by loading a Tesla S and BMWi3 with 300kg of weight.
 Both cars were sent around a test track to compare energy consumption: a few laps with the load and a few laps without the load.

 The professor and his team assumed the higher mass of the fully loaded car would increase the amount of recuperated energy (recuperation is the process by which electric cars win back energy through braking) and compensate for higher acceleration cost.

 The results supported this hypothesis, with the Tesla S needing only 0.6% more energy and the BMW 4.4% compared to the empty run.
 Consequently, they postulated lightweighting would not really improve energy consumption of electric cars.